International Students - FAQs

 International Students FAQs

-This is a dedicated page for International Students to keep them informed.
+This is a dedicated page for international students to keep them informed.
 Please be sure to visit this page regularly to stay up-to-date on information regarding your international student status.
 International Student Advisors at the IESC are ready to assist you with any additional questions you may have.

+It is very important that new and continuing international students remain in contact with IESC International Student Advisors and your government sponsor (if applicable to you).
 The IESC provides remote and in-person advisement appointments to our students.
 Our office is open Monday through Friday from 8am to 5pm.
 Contact us or schedule an appointment with an International Student Advisor.

-FAQS FOR NEW INTERNATIONAL STUDENTS
+FAQs FOR NEW INTERNATIONAL STUDENTS

 Please read carefully the FAQs listed below:

-Q. Will I still be able to get an F-1 visa?
+Q: Will I still be able to get an F-1 visa?

-A. Yes.
-Please check the website of the US embassy or consulate nearest you for updates and visa appointments availability.
+A: Please check the website of the US embassy or consulate nearest you for updates and visa appointments availability.

-PLEASE NOTE: If you plan to attend CSUN, you must use your CSUN I-20 to apply for your F1 visa and for admission into the U.S. Approval of the F1 visa stamp is the decision made by U.S. Department of State.
+IMPORTANT NOTE: If you plan to attend CSUN, you must use your CSUN I-20 to apply for your F1 visa and for admission into the U.S. Approval of the F1 visa stamp is the decision made by U.S. Department of State.

 Q. I am a first time new international student and I won't be able to attend CSUN for my admitted term.
 What are my options?

-A. We are sorry that you won't be able to join us at CSUN.
+A: We are sorry that you won't be able to join us at CSUN.
 Please contact the International Admissions Office and request to have your application moved to the next semester available for your specific academic program.
 You can send an email to intladm@csun.edu for assistance.

-Q. I am a new TRANSFER international student.
+Q: I am a new TRANSFER international student.
 Can I attend CSUN courses remotely while in the U.S.?

-Important Note: If you have only one class left to graduate, this class must be an in-class, traditional course to comply with legal guidelines governing your F-1 status.
+Please Note: If you have only one class left to graduate, this class must be an in-class, traditional course to comply with legal guidelines governing your F-1 status.

 Q: What type of courses are offered at CSUN?

-Q. How do I register for classes?
+Q: How do I register for classes?

-A. As a new undergraduate student, please make sure to contact your International Academic Advisor at The Hub and follow their guidance on class registration.
+A: As a new undergraduate student, please make sure to contact your International Academic Advisor at The Hub and follow their guidance on class registration.
 You can reach them at hub.intladvisor@csun.edu.
 Make sure to register full time (12 units) and make academic progress for the current semester.
+As a new graduate student, please make sure to contact your Graduate Advisor within your graduate program.
+Make sure to register full time (8 units) and make academic progress for the semester.

-Q. I am a first time new international student.
+Q: I am a first time new international student.
 Can I enter the U.S. while enrolled fully online?

-A: No. You will not be able to enter the U.S. if you are enrolled in 100% fully online course of study.
+A:No. You will not be able to enter the U.S. if you are enrolled in 100% fully online course of study.
 Please enroll accordingly to all F-1 regulations.

-Q. I do have more questions.
+Q: I do have more questions.
 What should I do?

 Click here to sign up for one of our upcoming webinar events.